MileHacker Logo

 Hirakata Park Visitor Information

 • Hours: Vary by season/day.
-Customarily 10 AM - 5-8 PM.
+Customarily 10 AM - 5-8 IN the evening.
 Check official Hirakata Park website for current schedule.

 • Entry Fee: Adults ~¥1,600 for admission.
 Freepass for rides is separate, total ~¥3,000.
-Children's tickets plus seasonal variations options vary.
+Children's tickets plus seasonal differences options vary.

 • Guided Options: No formal guided tours.
 Designed for self-exploration.

 • Insider Tips: Ferris wheel for panoramic views.
-Weekdays (outside holidays) are less crowded.
+Weekdays (outside holidays) have fewer people.
 Yodo River embankment at dawn/dusk for scenic photos.

 Museums & Cultural Institutions